facebook/react-native-website/website/versioned_docs/version-0.82/the-new-architecture/pure-cxx-modules.md

 ##### 3.2 Update the package.json

-The last step consist in updating the `package.json` to tell React Native about the link between the JS specs of the Native Module and the concrete implementation of those spec in native code.
+The last step consists in updating the `package.json` to tell React Native about the link between the JS specs of the Native Module and the concrete implementation of those spec in native code.

 Modify the `package.json` as it follows: